Series / Who's Still Standing?

 - Game Over: Used when a Hero lost, before the Stranger that beat them got their $10,000 graphic.

 - Hollywood Dress Code: All Strangers were asked to bring 3-5 different outfits with them to the studio, but rather than actually use them the wardrobe department made the Strangers look as stereotypical as possible based on their profession and hobbies.
 Are you a photographer?
 You're wearing a vest.
-Are you a female who's done anything involving your figure?
+Are you a woman who's done anything involving your figure?
 You're wearing tight-fitting clothing.
 Like video games?
 It's suspenders and coke-bottle glasses for you, nerd.
 The linked article has several other rather egregious instances of this.

 - Musical Spoiler: When the music started to ramp up, a commercial break's imminent...unless they just returned from commercial, in which case somebody's going out on the current question.

-- Viewers Are Goldfish: After every single elimination, an animated clip reminded the viewers how many people have dropped and how many still need to be eliminated to win the Million.
+- After every single elimination, an animated clip reminded the viewers how many people have dropped and how many still need to be eliminated to win the Million.
 They could've put that on the set somewhere and had Ben do it...

 - And every drop got about 20 different instant replays.

-- X Meets Y: Russian Roulette (quiz show on top of trap doors) meets Jackpot! (one player against a group of others) and Who Wants to Be a Millionaire?
+- X Meets Y: Russian Roulette (quiz show played on top of trap doors) meets Jackpot! (one player playing against a group of others) and Who Wants to Be a Millionaire?.